Matsyir/pvp-performance-tracker/README.md

-# PvP Performance Tracker (v1.7.1a)
+# PvP Performance Tracker (v1.7.1)
 [![Active Installs](http://img.shields.io/endpoint?url=https://api.runelite.net/pluginhub/shields/installs/plugin/pvp-performance-tracker)](https://runelite.net/plugin-hub/Matsyir) [![Plugin Rank](http://img.shields.io/endpoint?url=https://api.runelite.net/pluginhub/shields/rank/plugin/pvp-performance-tracker)](https://runelite.net/plugin-hub)

 Tracks PvP performance by keeping track of various stats.
-Only useful for 1v1 PvP fights that involve overhead prayers and/or gear switching, Last Man Standing & PvP arena "NHing" being the perfect examples.
+Mostly useful for 1v1 PvP fights that involve overhead prayers and/or gear switching, Last Man Standing & PvP arena "NHing" being the perfect examples.
 Multi will cause problems. **Potentially inaccurate:** there are some imperfections and assumptions in this plugin, but it is generally accurate for most popular gear setups & spec weapons.

 This plugin was created with significant help from [Mazhar, @maz_rs](https://twitter.com/maz_rs) - notably for the idea & implementation of deserved damage, as well as a few other helpful suggestions & fixes.